Ode to My Family

 "Ode to My Family" is a song by Irish band the Cranberries, released on 21 November 1994 by Island Records as the second single from their second studio album, No Need to Argue (1994).
-The song was written by bandmembers Dolores O'Riordan and Noel Hogan, and produced by Stephen Street.
+The song was written by band members Dolores O'Riordan and Noel Hogan, and produced by Stephen Street.
 It was a hit in Oceania and several European countries, topping the charts in Iceland, and reaching number four in France, number five in Australia, and number eight in New Zealand.
 Its accompanying music video was directed by Samuel Bayer.
 In 2017, the song was released as an acoustic, stripped down version on the band's Something Else album.